intelsdi-x/swan/misc/dev/vagrant/singlenode/README.md

 ## Troubleshooting
 - Vagrant 1.8.4 and Virtualbox 5.1.X aren't compatible, Virtualbox 5.0.10
   works fine with this Vagrant version
-- If you can't make deps because of unautorized error, make sure you don't have in gitconfig:
+- If you can't run `make deps` because of unautorized error, make sure you don't have in gitconfig:
   `[url "https://"]
            insteadOf = git://`